gskang-22/cs50/project/README.md

 amount (of gold), description (details about the transaction), date (of transaction) that is, by default, today's date, and finally source (for income) / categories (for expenses).

-You can also search for a transaction using the search bar at the top right that without needing a submit button.
+You can also search for a transaction using the search bar at the top right without needing a submit button.
 This search field searches through all 4 elements of expenses/ income and returns you the appropriate transaction records.
-If no transaction fits the seach requirements, a "No results found" text will pop-up.
+If no transaction fits the search requirements, a "No results found" text will pop-up.

 Moreover, you can also view your transactions in the form of "doughnut" tables that helps you understand your spending and earning better visually.

 Overall, hope you find this app useful (and enjoy the "dark mode" design) :)